Linus Paul Beck, 72, died peacefully surrounded by his family at Morristown Medical Center, on Wednesday, January 15, 2020.

 In lieu of flowers, donations can be made to The New Jersey State Library Talking Book & Braille Center -

-To send flowers to Linus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Linus Beck, please visit our floral store.